-A doctor may prescribe an OTC pain relief medication such as ibuprofen or tylenol to help with discomfort and fever.
+A doctor may prescribe an OTC pain relief medication such as ibuprofen or Tylenol to help with discomfort and fever.
 Do not administer any medication without first getting the green light from your child’s doctor.

-Saline drop and suctioning
+Saline drops and suctioning

 Especially in RSV, your child may develop excess mucus production which can contribute to difficulty breathing, notably in infants.
 Your doctor may recommend saline drops to thin and loosen nasal secretions, and you can use a suction bulb or other device to keep the nasal passages clear.

 Your toddler’s pediatrician may also prescribe a nebulizer if he/she feels your child has symptoms like wheezing that would respond well to certain medications.
 A commonly nebulized medication is albuterol, which immediately relieves spasming of the airways (which is the culprit behind wheezing).
-There are endless choices here, so you’ll certainly want to find the best nebulizer for the job.
+There are endless choices here, so you’ll certainly want to find the best portable nebulizer machine for the job.